lisongxu/CSCE156-Project-DB/README.md

    ***Note that please do not change your database password, because the LAs will directly execute your JAR file that uses your database username and password***

-2. `dbinit.sql` - the MySQL initialization script.
+2. `dbinit.sql`: The MySQL initialization script.
 The LAs will run it to initialize your database before running your JAR file.
 Please include your MySQL password as a comment on the first line of your script.
 For example:
 ```sql
 -- MySQL password: your_password_here
 ```